USS Argonaut (SM-1): Design

 V-4 was the first of the second generation of V-boats commissioned in the late 1920s, which remain the largest non-nuclear submarines ever built by the United States.
 V-4 was the behemoth of its class.
-These submarines were exempt by special agreement from the armament and tonnage limitations of the Washington Treaty.
+These submarines were exempt by special agreement from the armament and tonnage limitations of the 1922 Washington Naval Treaty.
 Her configuration, and that of the following V-5 and V-6, resulted from an evolving strategic concept that increasingly emphasized the possibility of a naval war with Japan in the far western Pacific.
 This factor, and the implications of the 1922 Washington Naval Treaty, suggested the need for long-range submarine "cruisers", or "strategic scouts", as well as long-range minelayers, for which long endurance, not high speed, was most important.
 The design was possibly influenced by the German "U-cruisers" of the Type U-139 and Type U-151 U-boat classes, although V-4, V-5, and V-6 were all larger than these.
 V-4 and her near-sisters V-5 (Narwhal) and V-6 (Nautilus) were initially designed with larger and more powerful MAN-designed diesel engines than the Busch-Sulzer engines that propelled earlier V-boats, which were failures.
 The specially built engines failed to produce their design power, and some developed dangerous crankcase explosions.
 V-4 was ultimately completed with smaller MAN diesels of 1400 hp, compared with 2350 hp for V-5 and V-6.
 The smaller diesels were required to allow sufficient space for mine storage.

 The engine specifications as built were two BuEng-manufactured, MAN-designed direct-drive 6-cylinder 4-cycle main diesel engines, 1400 hp each.
 A BuEng MAN 6-cylinder 4-cycle auxiliary diesel engine of 450 hp, driving a Ridgway 300 kW electric generator, was provided for charging batteries or for additional diesel-electric propulsion power.

 A more successful propulsion improvement in V-4 was the replacement of earlier submarines' pairs of 60-cell batteries with a pair of 120-cell batteries, thus doubling the available voltage to the electric motors when submerged.
 This battery configuration would be standard until the GUPPY program following World War II.
 V-4 and her sisters were slow in diving and, when submerged, were unwieldy and slower than designed.
 They also presented an excellent target for surface ship sonar and had a large turning radius.